nuccdc/nuccdc.github.io/index.md

 We're glad you're interested in joining the team!

-We have an annual tryout process sometime between the end of September and early November, and the competition starts early in the spring semester.
+We have an annual tryout process which takes place between the end of September and early November.
+The CCDC competition starts early in the spring semester.
-Everyone is welcome to tryout -- graduates and undergraduates, as well as international students.
+Everyone is welcome to try out -- graduates and undergraduates, as well as international students.

 You can obtain more information regarding CCDC (including tryouts) and our partner club, NU Security Club, by joining the [NUSec mailing list][mailing-list].